 Employees will earn sick leave at the rate of 4.6 hours for each pay period in which the employee is in active pay status.
 Employees in active pay status for less than eighty (80) hours in a pay period will receive a pro-rated accrual amount.
-Consistent with Wright Way policy, sick leave accrual is unlimited.
+Consistent with University Policy, sick leave accrual is unlimited.